recodehive/machine-learning-repos/Cherenkov Gamma-ray Showers Classification/readme.md

 Models Used:
 Logistic Regression, K-Nearest Neighbors (KNN), Support Vector Machine (SVM), Neural Network, Decision Tree, Random Forest, XGBoost.

-By Feature Engineering using Polynomial Features, generated new features by applying polynomial transformations to the original features to capture non-linear relationships.
+By Feature Engineering used Polynomial Features, generated new features by applying polynomial transformations to the original features to capture non-linear relationships.

 Dataset: Imported from UCI through Python.